-The late gothic parish church in Szaniec was erected between 1480 and 1499.
+The late Gothic parish church in Szaniec was erected between 1480 and 1499.
 It was founded by bishop of Kujawy and crown chancellor Krzesław from Kurozwęki.
-In the 16th century the sacristy was added to the temple.
+In the 16th century the sacristy was added to the church.
 During the seventeenth-century wars the church had to be destroyed, because a table with information about consecration in 1662 was found.
 In 1863 the north porch was added, and in 1914 the west porch.

 Katalog Zabytków Sztuki w Polsce, t.
 III, Województwo kieleckie, zeszyt 1, Powiat buski, Warszawa 1957.